 Training for Manaslu Trek

-I’ve already mentioned that trek is moderately strenuous and challenging.
-So, if you’re physically fit still you’ve to train yourself for this type of long-distance walk especially at the higher altitudes.
+We have already mentioned that trek is moderately strenuous and challenging.
+So, even if you consider yourself physically fit we still recommend you to train yourself for such long-distance walk especially at the higher elevation with basic facilities.

 You should walk for 6-8 hours per day at a higher altitude with a light backpack.
 The trekking routes include walking via forests, rocky path, long steeps climb, and steep descents as well